andymeneely/project-timber-wolf/rules/RULES.md

 **Not an Alert**.
 Crisis cards do _not_ count as Alerts.
 When a Crisis card is the top-most card in the Event Deck, immediately set it aside and continue dealing Event cards.

-To summarize, you will be doing one (non-special) event per round, and zero or more crises per round.
+To summarize, you will be doing one Event per round, then zero or more Crises per round.

+<div class="pagebreak"></div>

 ## Noise